Mosquito Lifespan, Life Cycle & What It Means for Mosquito Control

 So, if the mosquito does not lives long enough to complete the incubation period, it may not be able to transmit the disease.
 On the other hand, if the incubation period is very small, than it will get sufficient time for more bites and transmit disease at a higher rate.

-2. Multiple opportunities to bite
+2. Multiple Opportunities to Bite

 If the mosquito gets an opportunity to bite multiple times it will transmit diseases to higher number of hosts.
-If there is not much biting opportunity like consistent use of repellents, using mosquito nets and traps that keep mosquitoes away, burning coffee grounds, use of firepits, citronella candles, using Pine Sol at homes, Camphor mosquito repellent, etc.
+If there is not much biting opportunity like consistent use of repellents, using mosquito nets and traps that keep mosquitoes away, burning coffee grounds, use of firepits, citronella candles, using Pine Sol at homes, Camphor mosquito repellent, etc. — mosquitoes will seek other areas.

 Any of these attempts can keep mosquitoes away for a considerable time and thus humans can escape mosquito bites.
 And so the number of biting events remains lower, as a result the rate of transmission of diseases is very slow.

-3. Disease control interventions
+3. Disease Control Interventions

 As we know that incubation period and opportunity for multiple bites, both can directly affects the rate of transmission of diseases.
 Now, if stringent control measures and effective mosquito control programs from public health departments are followed than their population will be reduced to larger extent.
 As a result their lifespan will be very much shorter, and so their ability to transfer the disease can be reduced to a minimum.